The Post-Covid World

 SENIORS AND CAREGIVERS EMBRACE TECHNOLOGY AT HOME AND IN CARE FACILITIES

-Eldercare has long been a target for technological innovation, with advocates highlighting the practical and infrastructural challenges presented by 73M baby boomers aging into their retirement years.
+Eldercare has long been a target for technological innovation, given the practical and infrastructural challenges presented by 73M baby boomers aging into their retirement years.

 With Covid-19 proving particularly lethal among patients age 60 and older, the crisis has further illuminated the need for solutions that help seniors age at home in comfort, while also providing family and caregivers with peace of mind.